 - Share loan requests and exhibition proposals at Curatorial meetings.

 - Organize images for Deputy Director presentations.

-- Exhibition organization: create spreadsheets for exhibition loans and follow through on correspondence.
+- Create spreadsheets for loans and follow through on correspondence.

 - Assist in the preparation of touring exhibition proposals and mailings to potential venues.